As an Amazon Associate I earn from qualifying purchases.

 How many times do you think I can type the word Peeps?

 Guys… These blondies are really good.
 I think that the chocolate and marshmallow balance each other out nicely, and I’m glad I decided to include the m&m’s.
-It’s almost like an Easter s’mores blondie (ok, s’mores blondies must happen in my future) and that sounds like a really great addition to your holiday celebration.
+It’s almost like an Easter s’mores blondie (very much like these chewy s’mores cookie bars) and that sounds like a really great addition to your holiday celebration.

 Chewy, buttery, gooey… All the best things about dessert rolled into one.